krstffr/meteor-instagram-fetcher/README.md

 // Returns a search result for 'klintberg' for the currently logged in user var result = InstagramFetcher.fetchUserInfo({ searchQuery: 'klintberg', accessToken: 'X' });
 ```

+## Running tests

+There are a couple of tinytests written for this package.
+To run them, just run ```meteor test-packages ./``` when you're in the package directory.